trncngh/candidate-reservation/README.md

 # Meeting reservation

 This project is live at [Meeting Reservation](http://ec2-54-179-126-97.ap-southeast-1.compute.amazonaws.com/admin).
-Please using Firefox due to cors policy (chromium based webrowser won't work), I'm working on it :)
+Please using Firefox/Chrome due to cors policy problems (Brave won't work), I'm still working on it :)

 ## Contents